davidikin45/Cqrs/README.md

 * No need for ISpecification<T>
 * Try and make the specifications encapsulate and not accept any parameters, immuntable.
 * And, Or, Not combinations
-* No need to use specification pattern if not using it for both Search  AND Validation.
+* Generally no need to use specification pattern if not using it for both Search AND Validation.
+Althought it can still be useful for search when you want to keep Core domain knowledge in specification and allow additional user filters using WhereSpecification.

 1. In Memory validation
 2. Retrieve data from DB